MeLlamanMeca/LP_ANTLR_MINISCHEME/README.md

         ```scheme
         (let ((x 2) (y 3)) (+ x y)) ; 5
         ```
 - **Begin operation:**
-    Allows you to execute multiple expressions sequentially outside of `main function`.
-Returns the result of the last executed expression.
+Allows you to execute multiple expressions sequentially.
+Returns the result of the last executed expression. (**Deprecated**)
     - `begin`
     - Types accepted:
         - `any`
     - Types returned:
         - `any`
     - Example:
         ```scheme
         (begin
             (display "Hello, World!")
             (+ 1 2)
         ) ; 3
         ```
 - **Input/Output operations:**
 Handle user interaction and display information in MiniScheme.
-The `read` operation reads input from the user, while `display` prints output to the console.
+The `read` operation reads input from the user, while `display` prints output to the standard output.
     - `read`, `display`
     - Types accepted:
         - `display` -> `any`